 In the process of securing a new unit, Landlords or centre managers often request a Landlord Pack.
 This enables them to visualize the proposed store and can help secure the unit.

 Retail Experience Design can visualize, quickly understand and recognize how to further develop and enhance existing retail brands, allowing us to advise on design and scheme layout solutions for new spaces.

 To help clients visualize our designs, we create meticulous 3D renders.
 These allow clients to see how their store or physical environments will look before construction work begins.
 These visualizations represent everything about the finished space from lighting to materials to colour and furniture.
 However, 3D renders shouldn’t substitute detailed drawings – they’re simply a way in which we bring our concepts to life during the creative process.

 John Bell & Croyden

-A great example of where Retail Experience Design was appointed for their technical expertise in creating detail drawings was for a £4million refurbishment for McKesson (formally Lloyds Pharmacy).
+A great example of where Retail Experience Design was appointed for their technical expertise in creating Detailed Development Drawings was for a £4million refurbishment for McKesson (formally Lloyds Pharmacy).